 My favorite part of her blog is the “French-Inspired Living” page which is a collection of all her Francophile themed posts, books, websites, and destinations all in one place.
+(Update: That section is now only available to members but you can read her French Week posts here: French Inspired Living.)
 If this sort of thing resonates with you, be sure to check out my own Francophile collection:

 I listened to this podcast of hers the other day and loved it.
 I think you will, too.

 Podcast #23 – How to Create a Luxurious Everyday Life (February 2, 2015)